 So: the perfumes.
 None of these are nose-killing scent bombs.
 “You can wear them in the elevator,” Karen said.
 “But they’ll also stay the day.”
 Miranda discussed their international development with me.
 “The bottles alone!
 We went through 15 different atomizers to find just the right one.”

 B: The “gourmand” of the group, it uses culinary notes, without being too sugary.
 “Top notes of bergamot, pink pepper, and grapefruit, heart notes of iris, white rose, peach and Sambac Jasmine, and base notes of patchouli, praline, tonka bean, musk and vanilla.”
 The yes-it’s-a-floral top note dries down to something spicy and sprightly with enduring florals twined around it.
 This was, unexpectedly, my favorite and the favorite of many of my friends who sniffed it, too.
-“That’s OK.
-We can be scent twins.
-Scent quadruplets!”
 Try this if: You want to express your femininity.
 Or just smell delectably delicious.

 C: Described as “sensual”, this is the richest of the three, for the brave, grown, and sexy.
 “Creamy, sensual floral with top notes of gardenia, magnolia, mandarin and bergamot, heart notes of tuberose, orange flower, Sambac Jasmine and lily of the valley, and base notes of sandalwood, amber, musk, and cashmere wood.”
 Of its range, gardenia, jasmine, and musk made an impression.
 While very wearable for a musk fragrance (it’s positively polite compared to some) the musk base note really comes through in the drydown.
 Try this if: You’re a long-time Chanel fragrance fan.

 In an interesting breakdown, people either fell in love with C immediately and forever, or wound up torn between A and B. B smells like you have money, whereas A, with its edge, smells like you’re making money.
-Several of us wandered around that evening, sniffing our wrists – on my ordinary Caucasian skin, on a cool evening, the perfumes lasted a good seven hours.
+Several of us wandered around that evening, sniffing our wrists.
+On a cool evening, the perfumes lasted a good seven hours.
 Not too strong, but just right – one of the signs of quality fragrance.

 Following the launch at Kirk’s, there was a cocktail party at the Karen Walker boutique, populated by Karen Walker women in the flesh.
 “The scents are so beautiful.”
 “Karen’s a very savvy business woman, very intelligent.”
 “Mmmm, these coats.”
 And later, as a coup de grace that would surely please both Karen Walker and Jeff Koons, I saw someone walking down the street carrying their inflatable prize of a giant Karen Walker B, mystifying the night on Courtenay Place.